Oct 22, 2013— read in full

-OK, so the odd drink may not kill you, but at what point does a harmless habit become a hazard?
+The odd drink may not kill you, but when does a harmless pint become a hazard?

 How do I drink safely and responsibly?

 - Stick together.
 If you or someone in your group of friends has had too much to drink, look out for one another.
 When you are drunk you are much more vulnerable.
-You could become the victim of a serious crime or accident.
+Learn to recognise the signs of alcohol poisoning and what to do.

-- Remember to eat before drinking.
-Drinking on an empty stomach speeds up the effects of alcohol on your system and adds to long-terms health problems.
+- Remember to eat before drinking: Drinking on an empty stomach speeds up the effects of alcohol on your system.
 Lining your stomach with food should help you tolerate your drink better.